denspiro/graph-app/README.md

 You can check the deployed version at https://denspiro.github.io/graph-app/

-# Starting project locally
+# Working with project locally

+All changes should be done in a `gh-pages` branch and then merged into master.

+After the changes you should build the project locally and commit everything to keep deployed version functional and up to date.

+TODO: Setup proper pipeline for automatic builds.

 ## NPM Install

-Install all npm dependencies `npm install`
+Install all npm dependencies `yarn`

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `yarn build --output-path docs --base-href /graph-app/` to build the project.
+The build artifacts will be stored in the `docs/` directory.